 Tencent is looking to invest in a British company called Ultraleap.
-Very recently, Ultraleap announced officially that the company has completed a D round of financing of almost USD 82 million, and this round was jointly led by Tencent, British Patient Capital, and China Merchants Bank.
+Very recently, Ultraleap announced officially that the company had completed a D round of financing of almost USD 82 million.
+This round was jointly led by Tencent, British Patient Capital, and China Merchants Bank.

 Notably, Tencent has also made an investment in the Meta Universe.
-Earlier this year there were a few rumors around Tencent planning to invest USD 50 million into Ultraleap, and from the looks of it, almost every major company is looking to invest in Ultraleap.
+Earlier this year, there were a few rumors around Tencent planning to invest USD 50 million into Ultraleap.
+From the looks of it, almost every major company is looking to invest in Ultraleap.

 Ultraleap is a merger of the British company Ultrahaptics and the American company Leap Motion, and the company’s main focus is on hand tracking and airborne tactile technology.
 Interestingly, Meta had also announced tactile gloves that allow its users to experience virtual touch without actually touching any physical object.
 However, Ultraleap’s tactile gloves are different from Meta’s in that the ones from Ultraleap do not require the user to wear any equipment to achieve the same experience.

 The users can experience virtual touch with their bare hands using only ultrasound.
 The gloves from Ultraleap are called “Strato Inspire”.
 Back in 2017 when the company released its demo, the founder Tom Carter was very skeptical about the gloves making people feel very subtle touch.
 However, Carter also believes that the same technology could be applied in the automotive industry.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free